 Many types of problems can cause coma.
 Some examples are:

-Complications that may develop during coma include pressure sores, bladder infections and pneumonia.
+Complications may develop during coma, including pressure sores, bladder infections and other problems.

 Preparing for your appointment